 - 1. The student with the second highest grade point average after the Valedictorian has been established will be considered the Salutatorian.
-Must have min of 3.5 of GPA. - 2.
-To be considered for Salutatorian the student must be a fulltime student at South Page during their entire Junior and Senior year. - 3.
-Salutatorian Status will be announced after senior grades are calculated at the end of the second semester the students' senior year. - 4.
+Must have a minimum 3.5 GPA. - 2.
+Salutatorian Status will be announced after senior grades are calculated at the end of the second semester the students' senior year. - 3.
 To be eligible for Salutatorian the student must be in good standing as defined under the Athletic/Activity Handbook good conduct rule.